Want to Know:

 and many more …

-Join Online Training Program, it’s FREE
+Join Online Training Program

 This majestic cow is from Brazil.
 Belonging to the Gir breed of Gujarat, this cow — named She-ra — clocked 62.033 litres of milk in a 3-day milk competition at the 40th Expaja in Brazil, beating her own record of 59.947 litres.
 While Indian cattle breeds are doing exceptionally fine abroad, the fascination of our own policy makers for exotic breeds seems to be never ending.
 Meanwhile, Brazil has emerged as the biggest exporter of Indian breeds of cows.
 Recently I wrote: “newspapers in Punjab reported that an American company — World Wide Sires Ltd — is planning to provide high quality semen to dairy farmers.
 Some days back, I had heard that the Kerala minister for Animal Husbandry was thinking of importing some improved cattle breeds from Denmark for crossbreeding with local cows.”